MarcAlx/smart-filter/README.md

 # smart-filter

-An module that allows smart filtering over js array using SQL-Like where clause.
+A module that allows smart filtering over js array using SQL-Like where clause.

 ## Getting started